bloominstituteoftechnology/C-Web-Server/README.md

-As the data leaves your LAN and heads out in the world, the Ethernet header will be stripped off, the IP header will be examined to see how the data should be router, and another header for potentially a different protocol will be put on to send the traffic over DSL, a cable modem, or fiber.
+As the data leaves your LAN and heads out in the world, the Ethernet header will be stripped off, the IP header will be examined to see how the data should be routed, and another header for potentially a different protocol will be put on to send the traffic over DSL, a cable modem, or fiber.

 The Ethernet header is created and managed by the network drivers in the OS.